-I. Failed transmissions before link mode is the number of transmissions the sensor sends without response from a gateway before it goes to battery saving link mode.
-In link mode, the sensor will scan for a new gateway and if not found will enter battery saving sleep mode for up to 60 minutes before trying to scan again.
-A lower number will allow sensors to find new gateways with fewer missed readings.
-Higher numbers will enable the sensor to remain with its current gateway in a noisy RF environment better.
-(Zero will cause the sensor to never join another gateway, to find a new gateway the battery will have to be cycled out of the sensor.)
+I. Failed transmissions before link mode is the number of transmissions the probe sends without response from a gateway before it goes to battery saving link mode.
+In link mode, a lower number will allow the probe to find gateways with fewer missed readings.
+Higher numbers will give the probe a better chance at remaining with its current gateway in a noisy RF environment.
+Setting this to zero will cause the probe to try and connect with the gateway it is currently communicating with and will not try to re-scan.
+We suggest leaving this at its default setting.

 The default heartbeat interval is 120 minutes or two hours.
-It is recommended that you do not lower your heartbeat level too much because it will drain the battery.
+It is recommended that you do not lower your heartbeat level too much because it will drain the batteries.